Nuitka/Nuitka-website/doc/pages/Streaming.rst

 ``some_int += 2``, where the ``2`` is currently used as a prepared
 ``INT`` or ``LONG`` object (depending on Python version).

+In a test stream, it worked really well to commonly improve the web site.
+Documentation and generally clarification would be good, but I think there also needs to be some plan, like making a certain piece of code quicker.
+I will be asking for submissions on Twitter and/or in a blog post.

 **************
- Annoucements
+ Anouncements
 **************

-I think I could e.g. go with streaming on Sunday and announcing the topic on Friday in a blog post, and a Twitter post.
-Then when going live, a Discord ping could be done, but I am not sure, I have this available with the few visitors of the channel.
-Gitter chat could be better.
+I think I could e.g. go with streaming on Sunday and announcing the topic on Friday in a blog post, and/or a Twitter post.
+Then when going live, a Discord ping is done.
+Gitter chat will also get a text message.
 Youtube has the bell, that I might ask people to use, but I don't like asking these things.